dojo/examples/todo-mvc-kitchensink/README.md

 ## Features

-This package demonstrates how to build an application using Dojo2.
+This package demonstrates how to build an application using Dojo 2.

 * Custom widgets using `@dojo/widget-core`
 * Applying CSS to widgets